 A Future Center is a place to connect and innovate.
 We want to create an environment that facilitates interaction and stimulates collaborative action.
 We want to support cross-innovation and make it possible to make new combinations.
 Last but not least we want you to challenge Science to produce valuable insights at the right time and the right place.

 A Future Center is a Smart System.
 At this moment it is an interaction system that helps Humans to innovate.
-In the Future we could automate the Future Center and automate the innovation-process itself.
+In the Future we wil automate the Future Center and automate the innovation-process itself.

 What is a Smart System?

 A Smart System looks like a human being.
 It is equipped with a Sensory-Motor-System, a Mind, Imagination and Emotions.

 Smart Systems senses the outside (and his inside) world with much more sensors-types than the five sensors of his human look-a-like.

 A Smart System is able to react very fast with its predefined processes on a event that is detected by its sensors.

 A Smart System is an adaptable system.
 It is able to analyze and improve its behavior, communicate with a human being and other Smart Systems in an understandable way.